How aggregation works

 The diagram below shows National Grid both delivering and supplying electricity.

-If you participate, you will see two changes on your National Grid electric bill beginning the month after your account is enrolled in the program:
+If you participate, you will see two changes on your electric bill beginning the month after you are enrolled:

-• The City’s electricity supplier, Direct Energy, will be listed on your bill as your electricity supplier.
+- Worcester’s electricity supplier will be listed on your National Grid bill as your electricity supplier.

 Otherwise, your primary relationship for electricity will remain with National Grid.
 This means:

-• You will continue to receive one bill from National Grid.
-This is the only electric bill you will receive as a participant in the program.
+- You will continue to receive one bill from National Grid.
+This is the only electric bill you will receive as a participant in the Green Worcester ElectriCITY Municipal Aggregation Program.

-• You will continue to call National Grid if your power goes out.
-National Grid will continue to deliver electricity, restore service after an outage, and maintain the poles and wires.
+- You will continue to call National Grid if your power goes out.
+National Grid will continue to deliver your electricity, restore electricity service after a power outage, and maintain the poles and wires.